 My inbox was inundated with emails after my post last week.
 Most readers had the same challenges.
-Most notably, that their mind wanders off while meditating and that they struggle to get it back on the object of meditation.
-Second most common query was what to meditate on?
+Most notably, their mind wanders off while meditating and they struggle to get it back to the object of meditation.
+The second most common query was what to meditate on.
 In my last post, I’d written about doing nothing and being in the present moment.”
 “How to do nothing and be in the present moment?” they asked.
 Let’s take it step by step.

-For all the meditators who are craving for that ultimate bliss, for an eternally calm mind, I want you to know that to reach a state in meditation where your mind is in complete equipoise and you are not constantly battling with the thoughts, it requires a persistent, disciplined and a great effort.
-How great, you may ask?
+For all the meditators who are craving that ultimate bliss, for an eternally calm mind, I want you to know that to reach a state in meditation, where your mind is in complete equipoise and you are not constantly battling with the thoughts, requires a persistent, disciplined and great effort.
+How great? you may ask.
 Firstly, allow me to share with you the nine states of attention.
 Think of them as the path of training the mind.
 What most people desire in meditation is the ninth state.
 To get there, you need to graduate from each stage.

 1. Positioning of attention

-Scriptures call it cittasthaapana, also means placement of the mind.
+Scriptures call it cittasthaapana which also means the placement of the mind.
 This is the first stage in the life of a meditator.
-At this stage, the mind constantly wanders off and doesn’t stay on a thought for anymore than a few seconds.
+At this stage, the mind constantly wanders off and doesn’t stay on a thought for any more than a few seconds.
 Meditation feels more like a battle with the mind at this stage.
-Basically, a meditator’s attempt to channelize the thoughts only result in more restlessness at this stage.
+Basically, a meditator’s attempt to channelize the thoughts only results in more restlessness at this stage.

 2. Intermittent attention

 This stage is called samsthaapana and it also means comforting or encouraging attention.
 The meditator experiences short periods (lasting a few seconds) of good attention during the meditation.
 These are the times when the mind is not wandering off.
 After a mental quietude of a few seconds, thoughts come knocking again, but often the meditator remains unaware for several minutes of the stray thoughts.
 They ‘forget’ that they were meditating.